 Depending on the extent to which blockchain technology is used in your application, you need to plan different integration scenarios for each of these three options.

 Also, when using a blockchain-based system alongside other electronic or offline voting approaches, it’s vital to make sure a user won’t be able to vote several times through different channels.

 4. How to maintain the required level of anonymity?

 By default, blockchain transactions are public so that any user might get access to transaction details.
 However, online elections usually require ensuring complete ballot secrecy.
-So when building a blockchain-based e-voting system, it’s necessary to eliminate the possibility of linking a particular vote to a particular user.
+So when building an e-voting system using blockchain, it’s necessary to eliminate the possibility of linking a particular vote to a particular user.
 The only exceptions are cases where the anonymity of the voter isn’t necessary, such as in parliamentary voting or when casting stakeholder ballots.